-The money I spent getting my education is completely unremarkable.
+The money I spent getting my education is entirely unremarkable.
 Many students walk very similar paths every year.
 However, just because a route is common doesn’t mean it is a good idea.
-Looking back, its crazy how easy it was to get handed over $100,000.
-Because many students have this opportunity every year, it is worth visiting what went well and how things could have been handled better.
+Looking back on my experience, it’s crazy how easy it was to get handed over $100,000.
+Because many students have this opportunity every year, it is worth visiting what went well and how things could have been better.

-Like most college freshman, student loans, repayment plans, and debt were the least of my concerns (my student loan obsession started at the precise moment student loan refund checks turned into student loan bills).
+Like most college freshman, student loans, repayment plans, and debt were the least of my concerns.
+My student loan obsession didn’t start until the precise moment my student loan refund checks turned into student loan bills.
 However, I was fortunate in that my father told me I could not afford a private school.
 Looking back, it certainly was possible to go to a private school, but going to a public school was the best choice I could have made.

-My first year I borrowed $6,000 in private student loans from a local bank, and several thousand in federal loans.
-The remainder of my tuition and housing expenses were covered by a combination of scholarships, grants, and money earned flipping burgers.
+In my first year, I borrowed $6,000 in private student loans from a local bank and several thousand in federal loans.
+A combination of scholarships, grants covered the remainder of my tuition and housing expenses.
+Flipping burgers earned a few extra dollars for miscellaneous expenses.